 Ministry Issues |

-- Health and Hygiene (generic brands whenever possible)
+- Health and Hygiene (generic brands with at least 6 months before expiration date)

 - triple antibiotic ointment (Neomy Sulf/Bacitra/Polymyxin B) band-aids, rolled gauze and surgical tape, 4x4 gauze pads, burn cream, anti-bacterial soap, hydrogen peroxide (I would take the band-aids, gauze, and 4x4 pads out of their boxes and put them in Ziplock® bags)